 I have spent the last several years working on a major research project examining St. Louis in the 1950s, a time of massive change and investment.
 The work focuses on the administration of Mayor Raymond Tucker.
-It covers infrastructure (building and location of the highway system), construction of the Arch, racism in urban planning (a fresh look at Mill Creek Valley), and the Civil Rights movement (the Jefferson Bank protest).
-It's under consideration with publishers now.
+It covers institutional reform (charter change), construction of the Arch, racism in urban planning (a fresh look at Mill Creek Valley), and the Civil Rights movement (the Jefferson Bank protest).
+The book was released in November 2024, and is available online and at bookstores in the Metro STL area.
+See the website MidModMayor.com for more details!

 My 2003 book Made in USA is out of print after exhausting two printings.
 The book remains the first and only comprehensive scholarly history of East St. Louis.
 The book had a companion public television documentary of the same name.
 It is "out of print" but copies exist in various public libraries still.
 The used-book market like ABEbooks.com and eBay occasionally list old copies for sale.
-A print-on-demand version of the book is scheduled for 2021.
-Watch Amazon in the Spring Semester 21 for the POD version.
-(I plan to issue a second updated edition after my planned retirement in 2022.)
+However, a new edition should be available in 2025--stayed tuned!

 This book was a collaboration with a long-time friend, Bill Nunes.
 It is available through the Arcadia Publishing website, but is also available at BN and Amazon.
 It's a great book that's drawn largely from my research collection at SIUE.